 While many visitors opt to stay in lodges, travel by car and stroll only short distances to view the many magnificent sights, consider a more intimate and immersive experience by camping, hiking, backpacking, bicycling or boating.
 If you really want some spectacular solitude, visit in the wintertime, when you can cross-country ski or snowshoe and practically have the place to yourself.

-Since your options for exploring the park are vast, we spoke with Steve Cundy, co-founder of The Wildland Trekking Company, who guides backpacking trips throughout Yellowstone for REI Adventures.
-Included below are just a few of his insider tips and suggestions to take you out of your vehicle and into the wild.
+Since your options for exploring the park are vast, we spoke to a guide with REI Adventures for a few insider tips to take you out of your vehicle and into the wild.

 Then, once you're ready to take your trip, use our Yellowstone National Park Backpacking Gear List to help you prepare.